thatsOven/sorting-visualizer/README.md

 ### Render mode
 If set to `True`, the visualizer will generate videos instead of visualizing algorithms in real-time.
 A preview of the video will be visualized on the screen while it's being made, at a lower framerate.
 ### Lazy auxiliary visualization
 The visualizer checks if the auxiliary array changed in size, or its maximum element changed, in specific scenarios, so that the visual can re-compute its data accordingly.
-If lazy auxiliary visualization is set to `False`, these checks are disabled, that is, the visualizer will assume the maximum element of the auxiliary array and its length are constant.
+If lazy auxiliary visualization is set to `True`, these checks are disabled, that is, the visualizer will assume the maximum element of the auxiliary array and its length are constant.
 ### Lazy rendering
 Real-time visualization will try to use `fast` or `selective` variants of the given visual style for performance reasons in favorable scenarios, while render mode always uses standard variants, which are higher quality, but slower in those same scenarios.
 If lazy rendering is set to `True`, the visualizer will try to use `fast` or `selective` variants of visual styles for render mode too.
 This does not result in quality loss in certain cases, and can be used for quick videos.
 ### Render bitrate (kbps)